Harley-Davidson SWOT Analysis & Recommendations

 Opportunities for Harley-Davidson (External Strategic Factors)

-1. Global expansion of automotive manufacturing and sales
+1. Global expansion of manufacturing and sales

 2. Product diversification beyond chopper/custom motorcycles

 Harley-Davidson has the opportunity to expand, especially in high-growth markets.
 In the context of the SWOT analysis, this external factor could raise revenues and profits, while maintaining the company’s stable presence in the chopper market segment.
 On the other hand, diversifying the product mix is viewed as an opportunity in the SWOT framework, pertaining to possible expansion of Harley-Davidson’s business.
-For example, the company could develop other types of motorcycles and other automobiles, considering that the business already has the potential and experience in design and manufacturing.
+For example, the company can develop other types of motorcycles and other vehicles, considering that the business already has the potential and experience in design and manufacturing.
 Strategies for expansion and diversification could require changes in Harley-Davidson’s corporate structure.
 Moreover, the company has the opportunity to establish alliances or partnerships to increase its market reach and grow the business, similar to its past partnership with Lehman Trikes.
 In this SWOT analysis, such alliances can give rise to a stronger multinational market presence and faster market penetration for Harley-Davidson products.
-The business organization could then grow its automotive business based on such alliances, while maintaining a mutually beneficial relationship with partners.
+The company can then grow its motorcycle business based on such alliances, while maintaining a mutually beneficial relationship with partners.
 This element of the SWOT analysis of Harley-Davidson Inc. presents significant opportunities to grow the business, especially internationally.

 Threats Facing Harley-Davidson (External Strategic Factors)

-The threats facing H-D are based on market trends and legal structures.
+The threats facing Harley-Davidson are based on market trends and legal structures.
 This element of the SWOT analysis covers the external strategic factors that reduce the motorcycle company’s performance or prevent it from growing.
 The following are major threats against Harley-Davidson:

 1. Aggressive competition with various international players